 OLDE STONEWALL is owned by Joseph Nocito.
 Architect Joe Balobeck, designed and created the 16th century castle clubhouse.
 The castle clubhouse took 13 months to construct.
 Olde Stonewall property consists of approximately 269 acres.

 THE GOLF FACILITY opened in June of 1999.
 Yardage ranges from 5203 to 7052 yards.
 Par for the course is 70.
 The golf course has been rated “one of the top ten to play” public courses in the U.S. by Golf Magazine.
-The cost for 18 holes of golf, use of a cart, putting green, driving range and yardage book is $160.00 per person.
+The cost for 18 holes of golf, use of a cart, putting green and driving range is $175.00 per person.
 Tee times can be made by calling (724) 752-4653.
 The Golf Shop is located on the 1st floor of the castle.
 Sean Swidzinski is the PGA Pro.
 Richard D’Ambrosio is the Golf Superintendent.
 The course was designed by Dr. Michael Hurdzan and Mr. Dana Fry from Columbus, Ohio.

 SHAKESPEARE’S RESTAURANT & PUB, located on the 1st floor of the castle, opened on December 8, 1999.
 The restaurant features an American Style cuisine with a casual medieval theme.
-Lunch prices range from $5.95 to $13.95 and dinner from $7.95 to $26.95.
+Lunch prices range from $5.95 to $19.95 and dinner from $10.95 to $49.95.
 Dress is casual.
-General Manager is Dale Thomson.
-The Banquet Manager is Nicole Catalano.
-The Executive Chef is Tom Schlotter.
+General Manager is Sean Fitzpatrick.
+The Executive Chef is Andrew Davin.

 THE BOULDERS that line the parking lot and landscape the property were quarried from the former Medusa Aggregates.
 The rocks weigh between 2 -7 tons.
 The boulders were transported 11 miles to the site.
 There are 600 million lbs. of rock on the premises.